royward/random-variate-poisson/README.md

 # Overview

-This library contains a single function that allows very fast generation of random Poisson variates with a given lambda ($\lambda$).
+This library contains a three variations of functions that allows very fast generation of random Poisson variates with a given lambda ($\lambda$).
 It:

 * is written in C (although builds cleanly with C++, and the tests are written in C++),